-You’ve heard about the benefits of digital transformation, and you’re ready to implement an ERP system across your enterprise.
-However, you might be a little daunted after reading about the high rate of failure among these types of projects.
+You’ve heard about the benefits of digital transformation, and you’re considering implementing an ERP system.
+However, you’re a little daunted after reading about the high rate of failure among these types of projects.

 Thankfully, you don’t have to meet the same fate.
-With the right steps in place, you can set your ERP implementation, SCM implementation, or CRM implementation up for success from the beginning.
+Your planned ERP implementation, SCM implementation, or CRM implementation can succeed from the very beginning.
 It all starts with understanding inherent ERP risk factors and what you need to do to mitigate them.

 6 ERP Risk Factors